Everything You Might Want to Know About the NHL Entry Draft

 So, each team has one pick per round?

-Each team has a base of one selection per round.
+Each team starts with one selection per round.
 However, with the additional compensatory picks and trading others, a team can have as many or as few as possible in any round.

 Who is eligible?